karma-coin/karmachain/docs/testnet-validator.md

 ## System Requirements
 - The specs posted below are not a hard requirement to run a validator, but are considered best practice.
 - Running a validator is a responsible task.
 Using professional hardware is a must in any way.
 - The most common way for a beginner to run a validator is on a cloud server running Linux.
 You may choose whatever VPS provider that your prefer.
-As OS it is best to use a recent Debian Linux or Ubuntu.
+As OS it is best to use a recent Debian-based Linux (Debian or Ubuntu).

 ### CPU
 - x86-64 compatible